microsoft/malmo/doc/install_macosx.md

 ## Notes: ##

-These instructions were tested on MacOSX 10.11 (El Capitan).
+These instructions were tested on MacOSX 10.12.

 On MacOSX we currently only support the system python, so please use `/usr/bin/python` for running agents, if it is not already the default.